Let’s talk about prolapse!

 • It can be harder to activate your glutes during pregnancy and postpartum, putting more strain on your pelvic floor and core muscles.

-• We will make exercises progressively harder in intensity and resistance while monitoring your symptoms, so that you don’t have to worry about lifting day-to-day.
+• We will make exercises progressively harder in intensity and resistance while monitoring your symptoms, so that you don’t have to worry about lifting or chasing after your toddler day-to-day.

 • Core Strengthening

-• Our cores are always working to stabilize us and keep us upright
+• Our core system is always working to stabilize us and keep us upright

-• In the clinic, we will focus on activating the deep core muscles to further support your trunk and core muscles with activity
+• In the clinic, we will focus on activating the deep core muscles to further support your trunk and core muscles with activity.
+We will also assess for diastasis recti, or abdominal separation.

-Pelvic floor physical therapy is a great first line treatment to address potential prolapse and get you back to your normal activities and exercise!
-We help our patients resolve their prolapse symptoms and get back to doing all the things they love!
+Pelvic floor physical therapy is a great first line treatment to address potential prolapse and get you back to your normal activities and exercise.
+At Foundations Pelvic Health, we help our patients resolve their prolapse symptoms and get back to doing all the things they love!

 Next